Antero Svensson: Continuation War 1941–1944

-In 1941, Finland attacked USSR together with Nazi Germany in the Continuation War.
+In 1941, nine days after Germany had attacked the USSR, Finland began an operation to gain the lands ceded to the USSR in the peace treaty of 1940 that ended the Winter War.
+In September, this was achieved and the Finns continued over the old border with the USSR.
 In the lead-up to the war, Svensson was given command of the 7th Division.
 In August 1941, the Finnish high command created a new I Corps, to which the 7th Division was subordinated.
 The corps was tasked with the containment and destruction of the reinforced Soviet 168th Rifle Division surrounded in the area of Sortavala.
 The corps captured Sortavala, but failed to prevent parts of the 168th Division from escaping over Lake Ladoga.
 Svensson was promoted to major general in 1941.

 Following the capture of Sortavala, Svensson was awarded with the Mannerheim Cross for his leadership.
 The 7th Division its advance into East Karelia, where it reached the Svir close to the shore of Lake Onega by October 1941.
 Following a series of Soviet attacks between December 1941 and April 1942, the Svir front stabilized into trench warfare.

 In 1943, Svensson replaced Einar Mäkinen as the commander of the V Corps, to which the 7th Division had been subordinated in early 1942.
 Under Svensson's command, the 11th Division took part in the only notable Finnish offensive action of 1943, when parts of the 11th Division, supported by artillery from the 7th Division, captured a forward Soviet base consisting of some 20 dugouts.